The simple harmonic urn: Moment and tail estimates for

-\end{corollary} These asymptotic results are both sharper than any we have seen in the literature; see e.g.~\cite{jensen,sparac} in the particular case of the uniform renewal process or~\cite{smith2} for the general case.
-We remark that the formula given in~\cite[p.~231]{sparac} for $\E [N(t)^2]$ contains an error (in~\cite{sparac} the renewal at $0$ is not counted, so the notation $m_k(\cdot)$ there is equivalent to our $\E [ (N(\cdot) -1)^k]$).
+These asymptotic results are both sharper than any we have seen in the literature; see, for example, \cite{jensen,sparac} in the particular case of the uniform renewal process or \cite{smith2} for the general case.
+We remark that the formula given in \cite{sparac}, page 231, for $\E[N(t)^2]$ contains an error (in \cite{sparac} the renewal at $0$ is not counted, so the notation $m_k(\cdot)$ there is equivalent to our $\E[ (N(\cdot) -1)^k]$).